PrescientMindAI/AI-optimized-subdomain/README.md

 ## About AllioIA.ai

 **AllioIA.ai** is pioneering the future of AI-optimized e-commerce data standards.
 Our mission is to provide superior data for LLMs and AI agents compared to regular e-commerce websites, enabling enhanced AI consumption and decision-making.
+This project is part of our open source initiative at **AllioIA.org**.

 ### **Our Vision**
 - **AI-First Data Standards**: Creating data formats optimized for AI consumption